 1. Your solar energy is generated & delivered to the electric grid: At the end of every month, your utility company reads the meter at the solar farm to see how much electricity was generated.

-2. Your solar energy is reflected on your electric bill: In the following month, your utility company applies your share of the solar energy to your electric bill in the form of "solar credits."
+2. Your solar energy credit is reflected on your electric bill: your utility company applies your share of the solar energy to your electric bill in the form of "solar credits."
 You'll only pay your utility company for the electricity used minus your solar credits.
-Note that each utility company may refer to these credits by a different name.

 Yes, there are other community solar providers in the State of Maryland’s program.
 You can always do your own research and decide for yourself which company to use.